kmathur7/attendance_application/README.md

-# Attendence Collection Application.
+# Attendance Collection Application.
-Application designed to collect the participant's attendence during the training sessions.
+Application designed to collect the participant's attendance during the training sessions.

 The main idea is to move from a pen & paper format to a digital format.